Allan Marshall Brodie: Career

-Brodie works for Historic England, where he is an architectural investigator in the Partnerships Team (South West).
+Allan Brodie worked for Historic England, where he was an architectural investigator in the Partnerships Team (South West).
 He researches historical buildings including a Roman fort, medieval churches, castles, Georgian prisons and even an Art Deco airport terminal.
 Brodie's writing also covers topics related to seaside resorts and ports development, including the Georgian sex life of Scarborough, Liverpool's history of sea bathing and a typology of seaside resorts origins, and the phenomenon of Kent resort towns.

 Brodie co-edited the collection Travel and Tourism in Britain 1700–1914 with Susan Barton, which reveals 'a transition from travel as a "difficult, dangerous and expensive, but perhaps exotic" pastime to a somewhat more commonplace one'.

 Brodie co-authored the book Weston-super-Mare: The town and its seaside heritage (2019), with Johanna Roethe and Kate Hudson-McAulay.
 The book was launched at the Blakehay Theatre in 2019 in an event hosted by the chair of Historic England, Sir Laurie Magnus.

-Allan Marshall Brodie was educated at Aboyne Primary School and Aboyne Academy.
+Allan Brodie was educated at Aboyne Primary School and Aboyne Academy.
 After a MA (Hons) degree at Aberdeen University, he attended the Courtauld Institute of Art, University of London.

 From January 1986 to March 1999 Brodie was Senior Architectural Investigator for the Royal Commission on the Historical Monuments of England.

 From 1999 Allan Brodie has served as a Senior Investigator at English Heritage and since 2015 Historic England.
 Brodie co-authored the Historic England book Defending Scilly, regarding the military defences of the Isles of Scilly and the threat of climate change (2011).
 He has written, or co-authored, widely on seaside resorts, including works on Margate, Weymouth, Blackpool and Weston-super-Mare.
 He co-authored a book on seaside resorts in 2007 and wrote books on The Seafront and Tourism and the Changing Face of the British Isles (2019).
 In 2021 he published a book on England's Seaside Heritage from the Air.
+He has also published England's Military Heritage from the Air with Mark Bowden in 2024 and England's Lost Transport Heritage from the Air in 2025.

 After leaving Historic England in 2022, Allan Brodie is now a Visiting Fellow at Bournemouth University working with the Tourism Management team.
+He is now also lecturing on a variety of subjects to audiences around the country and at sea.